cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 Bullet list of minor issues in decreasing order of relevance.

 Example:
-- The figure 3 is not clear.
+- Figure 3 is not clear.
-- The paragraph 2 in section 3 is redundant.
+- Paragraph 2 in section 3 is redundant.
-- The terminology is not consistent.
+- Terminology is not consistent.

 **Questions and Remarks to the Authors**